hashicorp/terraform-provider-googleworkspace/docs/resources/group_members.md

 Required:

 - **email** (String) The member's email address.
 A member can be a user or another group.
 This property isrequired when adding a member to a group.
-The email must be unique and cannot be an alias ofanother group.
+The email must be unique and cannot be an alias of another group.
 If the email address is changed, the API automatically reflects the email address changes.

 Optional: